 Method 2: Recover Deleted Files from a Recycle Bin in Windows 11

-Windows 11 comes with a slightly redesigned Recycle Bin compared to Windows 10, but it functions exactly the same, allowing you to undelete recently deleted files without software unless:
+Windows 11 comes with a slightly redesigned Recycle Bin compared to Windows 10, but it functions exactly the same, allowing you to undelete recently deleted files without software.
+As mentioned in the scenarios above, files won’t be in the Recycle Bin if:

 - You used Shift + Delete to permanently delete them.